jsarenik/halving/README.md

 Not a single satoshi will ever disappear\*.
 The transaction fees are mined by the miners and recycled this way.
-When the reward will be 0, the miners will get _only_ the fees paid by Bitcoin users on the transactions.
+When the subsidy will be 0, the miners will get _only_ the fees paid by Bitcoin users in the transactions (a.k.a. reward).

 \* There is actually a possibility that the miner will not issue a coinbase transaction or will ask for less